 Wilhelm shut his mouth and narrowed his eyes at Cadence who simply held his gaze for a moment before turning back to the hauptmänner.

 “You should take off your uniforms too,” she said.

 “Right.
 Everyone.
 Uniforms off.”

-It was painful stripping off the uniform that Wilhelm had cherished and taken care of for months.
-Compared to their older uniforms, these ones had been light-weight and more suitable for trench weather.
+It was painful for Wilhelm: stripping off the uniform that he had cherished and taken care of for months.
+Compared to their older uniforms, these ones were light-weight and more suitable for trench weather.
 They’d been given to only a select few units.
 It had been an honor to receive them and so it was a disgrace to toss them aside.